JetBrains/resharper-devguide/topics/Platform/Zones/Activation.md

 Note the namespace of the marker is above the namespace of the activator.
 This means that the activator class belongs to the zone definitions declared in the marker's dependencies, namely `IVisualStudioZone`.
 So, the ReSharper product zone activator is only active when the `IVisualStudioZone` zone is itself active.
 This zone is an environmental zone, and is created and activated before the environment container is composed.

- >  If the activator class itself doesn't have belong to an active zone, it will not be created, and therefore not activate its zones.
+ >  If the activator class itself doesn't belong to an active zone, it will not be created, and therefore not activate its zones.
 An activator class must have a [zone marker](Zones_Usage.md#zone-markers).
-This can be an [empty zone marker](Zones_Usage.md#empty-zone-marker), in which case it will be always created, or a zone marker that requires one of the default active zones (described below), in which case it will only be active if those required zones are active.
+This can be an [empty zone marker](Zones_Usage.md#empty-zone-marker), in which case it will always be created, or a zone marker that requires one of the default active zones (described below), in which case it will only be active if those required zones are active.
  >
  {type="warning"}